Coarse-Grained Boltzmann Generators: Conclusion

 \section{Conclusion}

 This work introduces CG-BGs, a scalable framework for equilibrium sampling of coarse-grained molecular systems.
-By targeting the marginal equilibrium distribution defined by the PMF, CG-BGs reduce the effective dimensionality of the sampling problem while preserving thermodynamic consistency through importance reweighting.
+By targeting the marginal equilibrium distribution defined by the PMF, CG-BGs reduce the effective dimensionality of the sampling problem while retaining asymptotic correctness through importance reweighting.
 The underlying PMF can be learned from rapidly converged data using enhanced sampling force matching, providing a correction mechanism for existing CG Boltzmann Emulators.
 Even at high levels of coarse-graining, CG-BGs capture solvent-mediated and many-body effects, and enable one-shot, simulation-free evaluation of CG MLPs.

-\xhdr{Limitations} The current approach relies on predefined collective variables for coarse-graining and enhanced sampling, which may be nontrivial to identify for complex systems.
+\xhdr{Limitations} The current approach uses predefined collective variables for coarse-graining and enhanced sampling, which may be nontrivial to identify for complex systems.
 Recent advances in collective variable discovery~\cite{zhang2024flow,ribeiro2018reweighted,chen2018molecular,herringer2023permutationally,mehdi2024enhanced} and uncertainty quantification~\cite{zaverkin2024uncertainty,musil2019fast} provide promising avenues to address these challenges.

-\xhdr{Future work} Extending CG-BGs to larger, more complex systems is a natural next step, leveraging demonstrated transferability of flow-based generative models and MLPs.
-The simulation-free evaluation paradigm introduced here also opens new opportunities, including integrating CG-BGs with experimental data by incorporating it into the learned PMF, and accelerating differentiable training strategies~\cite{thalerLearningNeuralNetwork2021,han2025refining} by replacing iterative simulations with high-quality generated samples.